 To succeed in enforcing foreign judgments in Israel, the judgment must be accepted by an Israeli court.
-The acceptance and enforcement of Judgments made by foreign judiciaries in Israel is performed in accordance with The Foreign Judgments Enforcement Law – 1958.
+The acceptance and enforcement of Judgments made by foreign judiciaries in Israel is performed by The Foreign Judgments Enforcement Law – 1958.
 The statute relates to judgments regarding civil matters, meaning noncriminal and matters not within public law.
-This includes judgments ruling compensation or damages for an injured party even where the matter is not a civil one.
+This includes judgments ruling compensation or damages for an injured party, even where the matter is not civil.

 The Preconditions Required for Enforcement

-Firstly, the judgement is to be given by a judiciary which holds jurisdiction on the matter (according to the law within its own jurisdiction).
+Firstly, the judgment is to be given by a judiciary that holds jurisdiction on the matter (according to the law within its jurisdiction).

-Secondly, the judgement is final, meaning it can no longer be overruled by a higher court.
-An exception to the rule stipulates court may, if it considers that the circumstances of the case justify it doing so, enforce a foreign provisional judgment or interim order in a matter of maintenance even though such judgment or order may still be appealable.
+Secondly, the judgment is final, meaning a higher court can no longer overrule it.
+An exception to the rule stipulates that the court may if it considers that the circumstances of the case justify it doing so, enforce a foreign provisional judgment or interim order in a matter of maintenance even though such judgment or order may still be appealable.

-Thirdly, the obligation according to the judgement is enforceable according to Israeli law.
-This means, vis a vis, that the judgement must be in accordance with Public policy, and it cannot be illegal nor immoral.
+Thirdly, the obligation to the judgment is enforceable according to Israeli law.
+This means, vis a vis, that the judgment must be by Public policy, and it cannot be illegal nor immoral.

-Finally, the judgement must be doable in the jurisdiction in which it was given.
+Finally, the judgment must be doable in the jurisdiction it was given.

-For a judgement to be enforced by an Israeli court, the jurisdiction which it was given by is to enforce judgments made by Israeli courts.
-Still a deviation from the reciprocity rule is permitted; court may respond to a general attorney’s request for enforcing a judgement even when it was made by a jurisdiction which does not enforce judgments made by Israeli courts.
+For a judgment to be enforced by an Israeli court, the jurisdiction which it was given is to enforce judgments made by Israeli courts.
+Still, a deviation from the reciprocity rule is permitted; the court may respond to a general attorney’s request to enforce a judgment even when it was made by a jurisdiction that does not enforce judgments made by Israeli courts.

-Court will not respond nor deliberate upon a request for enforcing a foreign judgment which was submitted over five years after the judgement was given.
-This is unless a different time period was agreed upon by Israel and the jurisdiction in which the judgement was given.
-Another exception to the rule is where court finds special circumstances which justify the delay in submitting the request for enforcement.
+The court will neither respond nor deliberate upon a request for enforcing a foreign judgment submitted five years after the judgment was given.
+This is unless a different period was agreed upon by Israel and the jurisdiction in which the judgment was given.
+Another exception to the rule is where the court finds exceptional circumstances that justify the delay in submitting the enforcement request.

-Firstly, a judgement which was given as a result of deceit will not be rendered enforceable.
+Firstly, a judgment due to deceit will not be rendered enforceable.

-Secondly, a judgement will not be rendered enforceable if it is in the opinion of the court that the defendant was not given a reasonable possibility to argue its claims or present its evidence before the verdict was made.
+Secondly, a judgment will not be rendered enforceable if it is in the court’s opinion that the defendant was not given a reasonable possibility to argue its claims or present its evidence before the verdict.

-Thirdly, the judgement is to be given by a judiciary which holds jurisdiction on the matter according to the rules of international law which apply in Israel.
+Thirdly, the judgment is to be given by a judiciary that holds jurisdiction on the matter according to the rules of international law in Israel.

-Fourthly, the judgement cannot stand in contradiction with another judgment given in the same matter between the same parties that is still valid.
-Furthermore it cannot stand where at the time the action was brought before the foreign court a suit in the same matter and between the same parties was pending before a Court or a Tribunal in Israel.
+Fourthly, the judgment cannot contradict another judgment given in the same matter that is still valid between the parties.
+Furthermore, it cannot stand where the action was brought before the foreign court a suit in the same matter and between the same parties was pending before a Court or a Tribunal in Israel.

 Finally, a foreign judgment will not be declared enforceable if its enforcement is likely to prejudice the sovereignty or security of Israel.

-A foreign judgment which has been declared enforceable will, for the purposes of execution, have the effect of a judgment validly given in Israel.
+A foreign judgment declared enforceable will, for execution, have the effect of a judgment validly given in Israel.

-We are located in Tel Aviv with offices in New York and Los Angeles, California.
+We are in Tel Aviv, with offices in New York and Los Angeles, California.
 We invite you to schedule a complimentary consultation with our firm to learn how we can solve your Israeli legal and business matters.